Our HistoryA Historic Building, A Timeless Story

 We are a community of Episcopalians gathered by Christ, serving and supporting one another and those in need.
 Our historic church is a living beacon calling all for worship, fellowship, and growth in the grace and knowledge of our Lord.

 More information about Trinity’s history can be found in John Hattendorf’s Semper Eadem: A History of Trinity Church in Newport, 1698-2000.
-Copies may be ordered through the church office, and are also found in the collections of the Redwood Library (Newport) and Ocean State Libraries (statewide).
+Copies may be found in the collections of the Redwood Library (Newport) and Ocean State Libraries (statewide).